darkychin/Getting-and-Cleaning-Data-Project/README.md

 ```

 ## Justification
-The final data, "tidydata" is tidy because it complies the principles that stated below, cite from [Tidy-Data]:
+The final data, "tidydata" is tidy because it complies the principles that stated below, cited from [Tidy-Data]:

 1. Each variable measured should be in one column
 2. Each different observation of that variable should be in a different row